Young Social Democrats (Estonia)

 The Estonian Social Democratic Youth (Noored Sotsiaaldemokraadid, colloquially Noorsotsid) is the youth wing organisation of the Social Democratic Party of Estonia.
 The organisation has been a member of the International Union of Socialist Youth since 1996 and a member of the Young European Socialists since 2001.

-The current president is Maris Neeno and the vice presidents are Birgit Sitska and Kaur Lukki-Lukin.
+The current president is Markus Meier and the vice presidents are Alisa Sinani and Liisa Kivilaan.

 Ideology

 The political program of the Young Social Democrats prioritizes equality, justice and solidarity.
 Their goal is a democratic and balanced society which guarantees all people equal rights, opportunities, and means of self-actualization.
 They envision a world where human rights are unwavering, society follows humanistic values, and cooperation along common interests is fostered among all people and serves as a keystone of society.

 They Young Social Democrats believe in social justice, caring for all members of society, and creating a strong sense of security.
 They stand for a socially-funded healthcare system, where everyone can receive medical care according to their needs, without having to pay for a doctor's appointment.
 Such a system is guaranteed by the employer's monthly payment of social tax, of which 13 percent goes to health insurance funds.

 The two overarching goals of the Young Social Democrats are to promote the social democratic way of thinking and to educate the members of their organization in order to make them full-fledged citizens who understand how society works and care about its progress.